-Auto-Balance TOLERANCE
+Balance TOLERANCE

-This operator defined setting establishes an upper limit for normal process vibration for the system.
-When reached, this setting will cause an indication of the need to perform an auto-balance.
+This operator defined setting establishes an upper-limit for normal process vibration for the system.
+When reached, this setting will indicate the need to rebalance.
 Indications given on the front panel for balance status are shown in the following table, and additional indication is given via. both the Hardwire and Software Interfaces.
 The Tolerance level must be set at least 0.2 microns above the LIMIT setting.
-Typically, it is set at least 1 micron above LIMIT setting.
+Typically it is set at least 1 micron above LIMIT setting.